SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ### Get to know what CCRI data is available and where to find it ...

-This web posting introduces the ambitious range of CCRI's Census data for Canada's decennial censuses between 1911 and 1951.
+This web posting introduces the ambitious range of CCRI's Census data sources for Canada's decennial censuses, 1911, 1921, 1931, 1941 and 1951.

-Knowing where to look for CCRI Census data and materials may be very helpful for those interested in the history of their communities, or larger geographies, as to the make-up of Canada’s peoples, presence of cultural identities and languages, economic classes and education to family and household living during this transformational period.
+Knowing where to look for CCRI Census data and materials may be helpful for those interested in the history of their communities, or larger geographies.
+These data and contextual materials provide in-depth information regarding the make-up of Canada’s peoples, presence of cultural identities and languages, economic classes, education, and family and household living during the transformational first half of the 20th century.

 It should be highlighted that CCRI data and related materials are also available in French.
-All CCRI archives provide both English and French-language data and metadata. *Chaque archive de l'ICRS fournit des données et des métadonnées en français et en anglais.
+CCRI archives provide English and French-language data and metadata. *Chaque archive de l'ICRS fournit des données et des métadonnées en français et en anglais.
 Ces matériels en langue française feront l'objet d'un prochaine article Web*.
 <br/><!-- Susan TO SELF & SHANNON: Does this equal 2 line breaks -->
 ## Two reasons why CCRI didn't release all their data in "one" place